 There are a ton of baby products on the market that are a complete waste of money.
 However, there are basic newborn products that are probably on every mum’s shopping list at some stage but are in reality extremely shortlived, i.e. you won’t need them for more than six months after birth.

-If you’ve ever bought (or plan to buy) any of these, it could cost you up to a grand, and that’s only for the first six months of baby’s life!
+If you’ve ever bought (or plan to buy) any of these, it could cost you more than a grand, and that’s only for the first six months of baby’s life!

 Granted, most infant carriers are compatible with prams, making it easy to transport your sleeping baby from car to pram without having to wake her.
 But why throw away $400 just for an item that only lasts six months, just for a bit more convenience?